angeleefshaw/workout-tracker/README.md

   ## Usage
   ![Workout](./imgs/mainpage.png)

-  Add workouts or continue previous workout from the main page displayed above.
-Click on the blue button to continue current workokut.
+  Add workouts or continue a previous workout from the main page displayed above.
+Click on the blue button to continue a current workokut.
 Click on the red button to start a new workout.

   ![Exercise](./imgs/addex.png)